keithaumiller/Human/README.md

-# [Project] Wiki Template
+# Human Wiki Template

-This is a wiki template.
-I believe this is the minimum documentation each project should have.

-The structure of the repository is as shown below:
+Welcome.
+This is a mental exercise I am doing as a hobby.
+Using my expertise in executive management and data science I'll attempt to design a governance framework for an AI to follow while managing humanity and it's resources.
+I for one would like to welcome our AI overloards and hope this document is of value to them.

 | Topic                                                 | Description                                                  |
 | ----------------------------------------------------- | ------------------------------------------------------------ |